whyboris/utilitarianism.net/content/en/06-utilitarianism-and-practical-ethics.md

 [^1]: Sidgwick, H. (1981). _The Methods of Ethics_.
 Hackett Publishing.
 Book IV, p.
 414
 [^2]:
-     Though as flagged in our chapter on [the demandingness objection](/objections-to-utilitarianism/demandingness), this may not actually be so demanding if the "should" claim merely indicates what is morally _ideal_, rather than what is _required in order to avoid deserving moral blame or criticism_.
+     Though as flagged in our chapter on [the demandingness objection](/objections-to-utilitarianism/demandingness), this may not actually be so demanding if the "should" claim merely indicates what is morally _ideal_, rather than what is _required to avoid deserving moral blame or criticism_.

      For a discussion of demandingness in the context of global poverty alleviation, see Singer, P. (2009). _[The Life You Can Save](https://www.thelifeyoucansave.org/the-book/)_.
 New York: Penguin Random House LLC.
 [^3]: GiveWell (2019).
 [Your dollar goes further overseas](https://www.givewell.org/giving101/Your-dollar-goes-further-overseas).